RasaHQ/rasa-demo/data/nlu/nlu.md

 - tudo bom

 ## intent:out_of_scope/other
+- I am asking you an out of scope question
 - 4 + 2 = ?
 - After registration I see that I have an available balance of 0.00000000.
 What does this balance represent?
 - Are you ready?